nimroddanielmaayan/natours/notes.md

 - Advanced filtering with Mongoose:
     - See what's the best way to do it.
 Jonas uses a kind of a workaround to alter the query object and to add a $ sign to the beginning of each item in it, but there might be a better way (maybe a built-in mongoose method?)
     - It's possible to use the $gte, $lte, $gt, $lt, $ne, etc operators in the query object, to filter the results according to the values of the fields

+- Limiting fields: It's often a very good practice to sometimts limit the fields that are sent to the client, and not to send all the fields.
+This is especially true if the result is very large, or if the result contains sensitive data.
+Also. there is some data that we will never want to send to the client, like Monngoose's internal data

+- The ID is a special field that can't be removed from a response.
+It's always sent to the client even if we don't specify it in the query string

+- Hiding certain fields from the user, using the schema: To do this, just set the schema's "select" property of the field to false

 ### MVC Architecture in the MERN Stack